 If you have been in a Japanese conversation before, you may have heard the word “Naruhodo” (なるほど) being used.
 Although this word is rarely found in textbooks, it comes up often in Japanese conversation.
-In this blog we will show you what “Naruhodo” means in Japanese and how you can use it in conversation.
+In this blog we will show you what “Naruhodo” means in Japanese and how to use it in conversation.

 What Does “Naruhodo” Mean?